 Be true to your screening process, and bring in only select candidates for interviews.
 Trust your instincts about candidates after reading their résumés.
 A certain candidate might look interesting, but will that person really be a good fit for your company?
 Instead of scheduling five to 10 people for a first interview, you might want to go with three to five.
 Avoid interviewing too many candidates who might look interesting but do not meet the minimum qualifications for the role.

-Internal candidates may not be "perfect," but neither are external applicants, despite their impressive résumés.
+Internal candidates may not be perfect, but neither are external applicants, despite their impressive résumés.
 And even if an internal candidate is interviewed but not hired, at least that person will not feel taken for granted.
-“Recruiting” people who are already onboard is a way to build better communication links within your company.
+“Recruiting” people who are already on board is a way to build better communication links within your company.
 [Read relate article: Why You Should Promote from Within Your Company]

 Go the easy-apply route, instead of requiring detailed information upfront in a lengthy application, which can discourage would-be candidates.
 At the outset, ask simply for a cover letter and a résumé.
 It takes only a few minutes to glance at this information.
 If you like what you see, you can get more detailed information during the next stage of the hiring process.

 If a candidate does not have a particular advanced degree or the same background as everyone else at the office, must that be a dealbreaker?
-With too many preconceived notions of the ideal candidate, you might overlook someone who could bring new ideas to your business.
+If you cling to too many preconceived notions about the ideal candidate, you might overlook someone who could bring new ideas to your business.
 This is especially true as Gen Z makes its mark on the workforce, many of whom don’t subscribe to the belief that a college degree isn’t needed to have a successful career.